Autistic Burnout: Signs, Symptoms, and How to Cope

 Embrace Your Strengths: Focus on activities that highlight your strengths and bring you joy to help replenish your energy.

-Self-Discovery and Advocacy: Discover what you excel at and what your needs are and advocate for your needs.
-When you are able to advocate for your needs, this empowerment often reduces the likelihood of experiencing burnout.
+Self-Discovery and Advocacy: Discover what you excel at and what your needs are, and advocate for your needs.
+When you can advocate for your needs, this empowerment often reduces the likelihood of experiencing burnout.

 Energy Management: Use the spoon theory to communicate your energy levels.
 Establish and maintain boundaries regarding your energy for tasks.